-The Company has selected Bureau Veritas (BV) and Intertek (ITS) as the approved testing partners for our Quality and Compliance Program.
+The Company has selected Bureau Veritas (BV), Intertek (ITS), Eurofins/MTS (MTS), and Underwriters Laboratories (UL) as the approved testing partners for our Quality and Compliance Program.
+UL is nominated only in Europe until further notice.
 By working with these select test labs approved by the U.S. Consumer Product Safety Commission (CPSC), the Company is able to secure preferential pricing and automatically gather information for reporting purposes.
-Testing required by the Company must be completed by either BV or ITS.
+Testing required by the Company must be completed by BV, ITS, MTS or UL.
 Any exceptions must be agreed to in advance in writing by the Q&RC team.
 If there are any issues with lab location or availability of testing labs, please reach out to the Q&RC team for assistance.